simonpoole/old-osm-layer-index/CONTRIBUTING.md

 `"end_date": "2014"`.

 ### Building the combined files
-After you've made a modification, run `make` to generate `imagery.xml`, `imagery.json`, and `imagery.geojson`.
+After you've made a modification, run `make` to generate `imagery_all.xml`, `imagery_all.json`, `imagery_all.geojson` and some further filtered files.
 Generating these files requires Python.